RDH, BSc, MPA

 May 28-29:: Norwegian Dental Care Association - Professional Conference

-June (Date TBD): Association of Dental Hygienist in the Slovak Republic (ADHS) - Days of Dental Hygiene
+June 7-9: Association of Dental Hygienist in the Slovak Republic (ADHS) - Days of Dental Hygiene

 June 11: Israeli Dental Hygiene Association - Annual Conference